CodeWreckPro/LLM_based_Text_to_SQL_Data_Query_Application/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ---

-Feel free to update the details as per your specific requirements.